City quality of life indices: Mercer's Quality of Living Ranking

 American global human resources and related financial services consulting firm Mercer annually releases its Mercer Quality of Living Survey, comparing 221 cities based on 39 criteria.
 New York City is given a baseline score of 100 and other cities are rated in comparison.
 Important criteria are safety, education, hygiene, health care, culture, environment, recreation, political-economic stability, public transport and access to goods and services.
-The list is intended to help multinational companies decide where to open offices or plants, and how much to pay employees.
-Mercer has ranked Austria's capital Vienna first in its annual "Quality of Living" survey since 2009.
+The list is intended to help multinational companies decide where to open offices or plants and how much to pay employees.

-The full ranking includes 231 cities.
+The full ranking includes 241 cities.

-Deutsche Bank Liveability Survey

-The 2019 survey showed the following cities to be highest in quality of life, for numerous reasons (e.g. style, affordability, happiness and pollution etc.):
+Movingto Global Liveability Index

+This index uses data to score stability, healthcare, culture and environment, education, and infrastructure.
+The results are combined into a final livability index.

 Numbeo's Quality of Life Ranking

 Numbeo is a crowd-sourced global database of reported consumer prices, perceived crime rates, quality of health care, among other statistics.
+The rankings are updated twice per year.

-The full ranking includes 251 cities.
+The full ranking includes 242 cities.

+Happy City Index

+The Happy City Index produced by the Institute for Quality of Life uses 23 different areas of activity, divided into five key categories to determine the overall sense of happiness among residents directly relating to their quality of life.
+The ranking includes all cities whose activities can be measured based on objective, transparent, and verifiable data.
+It also highlights cities that demonstrate exceptional achievements in terms of quality of life.

+IMD's Smart City Index

+Swiss-based International Institute for Management Development (IMD) publishes the Smart City Index, ranking what makes a city the most livable.
+Zurich, Oslo, Geneva, Dubai, and Abu Dhabi form the top 5 in 2025.